-Winehouse tasted the lush life beneath the black light and that fall is what fueled her greatest piece of work – her magnum opus.
-Winehouse did not represent reality, she lived and recorded it.
+Winehouse tasted the lush life beneath the black-light, and that fall is what fueled her greatest piece of work – her magnum opus.
+Winehouse did not represent reality – she lived and recorded it.
 She was no different than any other Reagan/Thatcher-Era Eighties baby; she was merely gifted with the curse of artistry.
 As she lived through heartbreak, addiction, abuse, insecurity, and uncertainty, it was in her being to express it, for the sake of release.
-And as we found ourselves sharing in that so very familiarly foreign bond we built a need for her to lift us out of this place – as a celebrity, as our new ideal, as the mediated representation of us, we needed her to pull herself out of this, and in so doing pull us from the same bleak bottom – like we had done with Britney, as we had done with all of the Pop stars we created.
+As we found ourselves sharing in that so very familiarly-foreign bond, we built a need for her to lift us out of this place – as a celebrity, as our new ideal, as the mediated representation of us; we needed her to pull herself out of this, and in so doing pull us from the same bleak bottom – like we had done with Britney, as we had done with all of the Pop stars we created.

 Our renaissance, Amy was the rebirth:

-Winehouse: in her namesake – as in her work, and life – resided the essence and identity of our very world at the whim and mercy of misunderstood hyper-reality, clamoring for escapist intoxication.
-She created a world, a haven for our sinful selves separate and apart from the blinding limelight of panoramic Hollywood 2007.
-She tapped into a most sacred human speakeasy in the midst of gloriously falsified deafening roars.
-As she fueled our vices, so we expected her to be our vise.
-So we took an artist and created a celebrity.
-A celebrity status she did not welcome, did not invite, did not desire – but rather a status imposed upon her, like a false veneer to mask raw catharsis, by us – our own victimized villainous selves.
+So, we took an artist and created a celebrity.
+A celebrity status Winehouse did not welcome, did not invite, did not desire – but rather a status imposed upon her, akin to a false veneer to mask raw catharsis, by us -– our own villainous victimized selves.
 We created L’Enfant Terrible in her very being, and she was at our every judgement.
 Amy did not die, because we never allowed our fair muse to live.
 In this assumed death though, in passing, in her now eternal state she rests, peacefully, for the first time since she became ours – and in posthumous liberation, she flies…

 The So What: Frank is an amazing illustration of the beginning, the end, and how they are both contextual parallels.
 “October Song” is a masterpiece; it is a piece of art that needs no external interpretation because it is complete in and of itself.
 Preface: Frank‘s overseas lapse turned Back to Black into a bridge between two Amys — a cause and effect, past and future, ego and moral parallel — that are one in the same.
 Frank serves as the Summer before the Fall into Back to Black‘s Winter, and the Spring rebirth: a